chrisbarrett/skeletor.el/README.md

 # skeletor.el

-Skeletor allows you to easily create project templates in Emacs.
+Skeletor adds support for project templates in Emacs.
 It comes with a number of predefined templates and allows you to easily create your own.

 ![Skeletor Laughing](assets/skeletor.jpg)